ISO 9001-2008 Revision

 ISO 9001:2008 published November 14, 2008

-Twenty four months after publication by ISO of ISO 9001:2008 (November 2010), any existing certification issued to ISO 9001:2000 shall not be valid.
+- November 2010 was twenty four months after publication of ISO 9001:2008, so any existing certification issued to ISO 9001:2000 shall not be valid.

 List of significant changes the 2008 revision brings to ISO 9001:

-Clause 0.2 (Process approach) :
+Clause 0.2 (Process approach):

 Clause 1.1 (Scope)

-Clarification that “product” also includes intermediate product
+- Clarification that “product” also includes intermediate product

-Explanation regarding statutory, regulatory and legal requirements
+- Explanation regarding statutory, regulatory and legal requirements

 Clause 4.1 (General requirements)

-Notes added to explain more about outsourcing
+- Notes added to explain more about outsourcing

-Types of control that may be applied to outsourced processes
+- Types of control that may be applied to outsourced processes

-Relationship to clause 7.4 (Purchasing)
+- Relationship to clause 7.4 (Purchasing)

-Clarification that outsourced processes are still responsibility of the organization and must be included in the quality management system
+- Clarification that outsourced processes are still responsibility of the organization and must be included in the quality management system

 Clause 4.2.1 (Documentation)

-Clarification that QMS documentation also includes records
+- Clarification that QMS documentation also includes records

-Documents required by the standard may be combined
+- Documents required by the standard may be combined

-ISO 9001 requirements may be covered by more than one documented procedure
+- ISO 9001 requirements may be covered by more than one documented procedure

 Clause 4.2.3 (Document control)